-In 2010, a 14 year case came to an end before the European Court of Human Rights on question of principle.
+In 2010, a 14 year case came to an end before the European Court of Human Rights.

-James MacGuill assisted by Aimée McCumiskey, represented Mr McFarlane in the European Court of Human Rights.
-It was argued, on behalf of the client, that his right under Article 6 (the right to a fair trial in reasonable time) of the European Convention on Human Rights was breached after the prosecution failed for 14 years to initiate criminal proceedings and lost key evidence and to provide a timely remedy.
+James MacGuill, assisted by Aimée McCumiskey, represented Mr McFarlane in the European Court of Human Rights.
+It was argued, on behalf of Mr McFarlane, that his right under Article 6 of the European Convention on Human Rights (the right to a fair trial in reasonable time) was breached.
+This was based on the State's failure to initiate criminal proceedings for a period of 14 years, during which time key evidence was lost.

-In these circumstances the ECHR found a breach of his right to fair trial.
+The European Court found there had been a breach of Mr McFarlane's right to a fair trial.

 See McFarlane v Ireland, ECHR, Grand Chamber, 10 September 2010.